tharahuokaing/bank/README.md

-# bank
-What I Found No official listing: Cambodia’s National Bank publishes a list of licensed commercial banks.
-No official listing: Cambodia’s National Bank publishes a list of licensed commercial banks.
-“HUOKAINGTHARA Bank” does not appear in the latest records.

-Possible confusion with Krungthai Bank: The phonetics of “Huokaingthara” resemble “Krungthai” or “Huok Thara,” which may be transliteration issues.
-Krungthai Bank operates in Phnom Penh and Siem Reap.
+Corporate Summary: Khmer Bank Legitimacy Review Official Listings
+The National Bank of Cambodia (NBC) is the sole authority that licenses and regulates commercial banks in Cambodia.

+“HUOKAINGTHARA Bank” does not appear in NBC’s official records, meaning it is not recognized as a licensed commercial bank.

+Possible Confusion
+The name may be a transliteration or spelling variation, potentially mistaken for:

+Local Khmer institutions (e.g., Huokaing Thara or similar names).

-Local/private institutions: Sometimes small microfinance institutions or community savings groups are mistaken for banks.
-These are not licensed commercial banks and may not appear in official listings.
+Community savings groups or microfinance institutions (MFIs), which are common in Cambodia but are not licensed as commercial banks.

+Local/Private Institutions
+Cambodia has a wide network of MFIs and rural credit operators that provide loans and savings services.

+These entities are regulated differently and are not equivalent to commercial banks.

-Licensed Bank Example (Closest Match: Krungthai Bank Cambodia) Feature	Details
+Licensed Khmer Bank Example
+Feature	Details
-Name	Krungthai Bank Public Co., Ltd (Cambodia Branch) Branches	Phnom Penh (Road 215, Sangkat Phsar Depo 1, Khan Toulkok) and Siem Reap (Sivatha Road) Services	Deposits, loans, debit cards, investment products, insurance Hours	Lobby: 09:30 – 17:30 (closed weekends)
+Name	Canadia Bank Plc (one of Cambodia’s largest Khmer-owned banks) Branches	Nationwide coverage, including Phnom Penh and provincial cities Services	Deposits, loans, debit/credit cards, remittances, corporate banking Hours	08:00 – 15:30 (Monday–Friday)
-Contact	Phnom Penh: +855 (23) 882‑959 / Siem Reap: +855 (63) 964‑758
+Contact	Head Office (Phnom Penh): +855 (23) 868‑222
-Next Steps
+Recommended Next Steps
-Clarify spelling: If you meant a specific local institution (perhaps “Huok Thara”), please confirm the exact name.

-Check licensing: For safety, always verify that a financial institution is listed with the National Bank of Cambodia before depositing or borrowing.

-Alternative institutions: If you’re looking for a Cambodian bank with Thai connections, Krungthai Bank is the most relevant.
+Confirm spelling – Ensure the institution’s name is correctly identified (e.g., Huokaingthara).

+Verify licensing – Always check the National Bank of Cambodia’s official list before engaging in financial transactions.

+Consider Khmer-owned banks – For trusted local options, institutions such as Canadia Bank, ACLEDA Bank, and Cambodia Post Bank are licensed and widely recognized.